 Tamar and ‘Mrs Potiphar’

 In the Judah and Joseph cycle of the account of the sons of Jacob/Israel, we should reflect that Tamar and ‘Mrs Potiphar’ are given respect as human agents before and under God, whether within or beyond the boundaries of ‘God’s chosen people’, and that the agency they exercise is admitted by the accounts to reach across the division of right and wrong even in regard of their sexual behaviour.
 God and the community of God’s people are seen to come to treat Tamar as a respectable and respected woman, despite our knowledge of the full range of behaviours she exercises, as does Judah.
 And Mrs Potiphar is offered dignity by the same standards by the Hebrew slave Joseph, so we see her choices are those of an ethically informed and agentially competent person, not merely a creature driven by biological instinct.
 [Judah belatedly came to the same realisation.]
 In the Genesis cycle, these two characters are portrayed in terms that pass the spirit of the Bechdel-Wallace test with flying colours.
 ‘Mrs P’, as I refer to her, is not named in the text: she is ‘his master’s wife’ (39:7), and I hold that is a deliberate feature of the narrative and indicative of her character, rather than an oversight.
 Both women are noticed, heard, understood, and though not necessarily [completely] believed, are connected with the whole of their respective communities.
 In the context, they cannot speak directly to each other, but a lifeway dialogue is implied between them.
+The destiny of each is found meaningfully in their own hands.
+Tamar’s father-in-law is on permanent record vindicating her superior righteousness while we are left with the subtle clue that Potiphar really does understand his wife’s character as he has the accused slave locked up, rather than summarily executed.
+Even in the reported words and actions of these men, the personhood of both women is clearly brought out in the Genesis text.

 Joseph, like Abram and Sarai, is given an Egyptian woman to give him a family life.
 In this case, the Egyptian, the daughter of the priest of On is personally named, Asenath (Genesis 41:45), and the children they bring up together are later adopted into Israel at patriarch Jacob’s instruction.
 This Egyptian woman, initially the gift of Pharaoh to Joseph, is therefore adopted into the bloodline of Israel, emphasising God’s inclusive attitude displayed in His relationship with Hagar.
 We can surmise from Joseph’s behaviour in Potiphar’s household how well he will treat his own wife.